Shravasti: Archaeological site

 Cunningham led the first clean up and partial excavation of Shravasti in 1876.
 This successfully revealed the stupas and small shrines, but these were of a later date.
 This renewed the debate of whether Cunningham's proposal was correct and where the real Shravasti is.
 About a decade later, in 1885, Hoey completed a more extensive excavations, but these were also partial.
-The most significant discovery of Hoey was a Vihara complex with a inscribed stone dated year 1176 in the Vikram era (early 12th-century CE).
+The most significant discovery of Hoey was a Vihara complex with an inscribed stone dated year 1176 in the Vikram era (early 12th-century CE).
 This established that Shravasti was an active Buddhist site through at least the 12th century, but also confirmed that one of the stupa here was named Jetavana vihara.
 Around 1908, Vogel led more thorough archaeological excavations here and this confirmed for the first time that the Sahet-Mahet site was indeed the ancient Sravasti much revered in historic Buddhist texts.
 In 1910, Marshall and Sahni led another expanded excavation and discovered more monuments here.
 All of these excavations yielded increasing amounts of ancient stupas, temples, sculptures, inscriptions, coins, seals and terracottas.
 These also confirmed and resonated with most of the sites mentioned in Buddhist texts such as the Chinese pilgrim's records.
 Yet, all of these monuments and items found during the excavations were from 1st-century CE or after.